leonardSchmitz/signature-tensors-in-OSCAR/README.md

 Welcome to SignatureTensors v0.1

 This package allows computing and working with signatures of rough paths using algebraic methods within OSCAR.
+Further information is available in our [Documentation](https://leonardschmitz.github.io/signature-tensors-in-OSCAR/).

 No support is guaranteed.

 ## Contact